 Once you know how many people you have in your party, you will then need to decide how much space each of these people will need in order to have enough space to sleep comfortably.
 The size of each person is important, and as you can imagine, adults will need more space than children will.

-Choose the right location and terrain that you set up in.
+How To Choose the right location and terrain set-up your tent.

 So where will you camp?
 Will it be at a campground, out near a river, in the woods, with others or alone?
 Take into consideration if the campground is popular, the time of the year, and weather forecast.